EICR Testing for Landlords and Homeowners in Banbury

 What Happens During an EICR?

-The inspection involves testing circuits and checking the overall condition of your electrical installation to ensure that it complies with current wiring regulations.
-To carry out the tests safely, the electricity will need to be switched off at certain points during the inspection.
+The inspection involves testing circuits and checking the overall condition of your electrical installation to ensure it complies with current wiring regulations.

 Depending on the size of the property, the inspection usually takes a few hours.

-Afterwards, you’ll receive a clear report explaining:
+After the inspection, you’ll receive a clear report explaining:

-• Whether they are dangerous or advisory
+• Whether the issues are dangerous or advisory

-• What (if anything) needs to be corrected
+• What, if anything, needs to be corrected

 Everything is explained in plain English, so you know exactly where you stand.